multitenancy-project/hc20-verilog/doc/README.md

     For `port`(`4b'1100`) and `discard`(`4b'1101`), the action format is:

     ![md_action](md_action.png)

+    The default action field is `0x3f`, which can be seen if no action is matched.

   In order to support VLIW (very long instruction word) in the action engine, there are 24 standard ALUs hard-wired with 24 containers in the PHV, and also 1 extra ALU to modify the metadata field in the PHV.
 A workflow of the action engine can be shown in the figure below: